-Bearing Pullers and Tools Information
+Bearing Pullers Information

 A bearing puller is a tool used to remove bearing sets from a rotating machine shaft or from a blind bearing hole.
 The most common application is removing a caged set of ball or tapered bearings from a rotating shaft, such as in a car’s transmission.
 These tools are made of tool grade steel, so they are harder than the parts they are used on.
 They are usually hand-powered with a handle on the turn screw, or a male hex end to match a drive socket.
 Some bearing pullers are hydraulically powered, using a hydraulically powered piston to press against the end of the shaft the bearing is on.